the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 `privilege Escalation` - elevating permission from a regular user to an “admin” or “root”.

 `side-channel attack` - attack based on byproducts of the system, ie time it takes the system to run or the sounds emitted by the CPU.
+`zero day attack` - no one knows about the attack; minute is discovered engineers have zero days to fix it
+`watering hole attack` -
+`machine address code` (mac) -
+`evil maid attack`

 Vault 7 - [wikileaks](https://en.wikipedia.org/wiki/Vault_7)

 `Speculative execution` - an optimization technique where a computer system performs some task that may not be needed.
 Work is done before it is known whether it is actually needed, so as to prevent a delay that would have to be incurred by doing the work after it is known that it is needed.
 If it turns out the work was not needed after all, most changes made by the work are reverted and the results are ignored.
-[Vox](https://www.youtube.com/watch?v=d1BRw32nMqg)

-Vulnerability in the cache.
+[Vox](https://www.youtube.com/watch?v=d1BRw32nMqg); Vulnerability in the cache.

 [Time-of-check to time-of-use](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use)